V. V. Lakshminarayana: Awards

 Narayana has received the Indian police medal in 2006.
 He also has been awarded the Mahatma Gandhi Peace Prize by the Minority Commission of Maharashtra.
 He has been conferred with the Presidents Police Medal for Distinguished Services on 26 January 2017.
+He has also received "Distinguished Alumnus" award in 2016 from his alma mater NIT Warangal in the category of Distinguished Alumni Public Service Award (DAPSA).
+He received Vivekananda Excellency Award from Ramakrishna Seva Samithi.